jewelsofthought/neshama/site/posts/parashot/Shoftim.md

 (c) a prophet who suppresses a prophecy that G-d commanded him to communicate (_Rashi_)

-_NOTE:_ There are many prophets in the world today, nearly all of whom are not acting in accordance with their own prophecies.
+{NOTE: There are many prophets in the world today, nearly all of whom are not acting in accordance with their own prophecies.
 That is an interesting dividing line between the people that are predicting things that are happening in the world today.
-The hypocracy of the vaccine pushers, the conflicting actions of many of the climate-change doomsayers, etc.
+The hypocracy of the vaccine pushers, the conflicting actions of many of the climate-change doomsayers, etc.}

 #### 22&#93; If it occurs as he said, he is a prophet.

 **n21-22]** Once he has proven himself a prophet, he need not prove himself every time he speaks...
 How to tell if the prophet is a fraud?
 If the supposed prophet predicts a certain event, and it does not come about, he is proven false.

-_NOTE:_ Did Moshe Rabeinu ever prophesize?
-Does a leader need to be a prophet?
+{NOTE: Did Moshe Rabeinu ever prophesize?
+Does a leader need to be a prophet?}

 ### Chapter 19: יט